Allegheny-CountyStats/Airflow-Docker/sharepoint-to-staging/README.md

 * client_secret: Microsoft Graph API Airflow Variable*
 * drive_id: ID of the user or Sharepoint groups Drive.
 Use `Get Drive & File ID.ipynb` to get ID.*
 * filename: name of file to upload*
-* folder_name: name of target sharepoint folder, defaults to `None` which lands the file in the root documents folder.
+* folder_name: name of target sharepoint folder, defaults to `None` which lands the file in the root Documents folder.

 (*) Required variable